 Hip Hop Ages 6 and up: (45-minute class length) Hip-hop dance refers to street dance styles primarily performed to hip-hop music or that have evolved as part of hip-hop culture.
 It includes a wide range of styles primarily breaking, locking, and popping which were created in the 1970s and made popular by dance crews in the United States.
 These classes perform in our recital.

 Level III – Level VI Classes:

-Tumbling: (1-hour per week) - This is an intermediate/advanced floor work tumbling class which improves flexibility, strength, balance and coordination, while building on basic tumbling skills.
+Acrobatic Arts: (1-hour per week) - This is an intermediate/advanced floor work tumbling class which improves flexibility, strength, balance and coordination, while building on basic acrobatic skills.
 Students are in a class, but given individual attention and allowed to progress on tricks individually.

 Ballet: (1-hour to 1-hour 30-minute class lengths) - As with each level, students are invited to upper level ballet after they have demonstrated full understanding of the previous level.
 Body alignment and muscle awareness will determine progress.
 These classes will focus on proper alignment, positions of the arms, direction of the body, flexibility, strength, advanced technique and increased movement vocabulary.
 All classes perform in our recital.